kap70tomer/TomerSchwarts-24-10-21/README.md

 Press the <'heart' <3 > button to remove a location from your favorites.

 ![responsive](https://user-images.githubusercontent.com/65711940/139274038-93ea97a6-27b4-4a88-b0ac-4695009d4da6.jpeg)
+Designed for a unified experience across All platforms.

 ## features
 Easy to use, allow (Geo-)'location service' to get your current location.